GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README.md

 1. In the AI Platform Pipelines toolbar, click **New instance**.
 Kubeflow Pipelines opens in Google Cloud Marketplace.
 1. Click **Configure**.
 The **Deploy Kubeflow Pipelines** form opens.
-1. If the following field is displayed, select an existing cluster or click **Create a new cluster**:
 1. For **Cluster zone**, choose a zone in the region you want to use for AI Platform Pipelines.
 1. Check **Allow access to the following Cloud APIs** to grant applications